SMiqautadze/AUTOMATIC1111-Docker/README.md

 ---

-# Stable Diffusion in Docker with NVIDIA GPU
+# Stable Diffusion in Docker

 This guide helps users run **Stable Diffusion** in a Docker container on a host with an installed NVIDIA GPU.